pyhoneybot/honeybot/honeybot/plugins/plugins_info.md

 by Abdur-Rahmaan Janhangeer, pythonmembers.club, Unknown Website\
 responds to .hi, demo of a basic plugin

+pluginInfo.py\
+by Gabriele Ron, Unknown Website\
+Returns info about each plugin

 calc.py\
 by Abdur-Rahmaan Janhangeer, pythonmembers.club, Unknown Website\
 evaluates maths expressions in the format supported by py